-In connection with the Greenhouse Naturals Acquisition, the Company issued the Greenhouse Naturals Note (see Note 2) totaling \$5.0 million to the Greenhouse Sellers, payable on a monthly basis as a percentage of the monthly gross sales of the Company's Beverly, Massachusetts dispensary.
+In connection with the Greenhouse Naturals Acquisition, the Company issued the Greenhouse Naturals Note (see Note 2) totaling \$5.0 million to the Greenhouse Naturals Sellers, payable on a monthly basis as a percentage of the monthly gross sales of the Company's Beverly, Massachusetts dispensary.
 The Company recorded the Greenhouse Naturals Note at a present value of \$4.3 million.
 The Company recorded \$0.7 million as a debt discount, which is being accreted through the term of the Greenhouse Naturals Note.
-The difference between the face value of the Greenhouse Naturals Note and the present value recorded at the time of the Greenhouse Naturals Acquisition is being amortized to interest expense over the term of the note, which matures in July 2026.
-The fair values of the Greenhouse Naturals Note were \$4.4 million and \$4.3 million at March 31, 2023 and December 31, 2022, respectively.
-The Company estimated that the current portions of the Greenhouse Naturals Note were \$1.3 million and \$0.9 million at March 31, 2023 and December 31, 2022, respectively, which are included in Mortgages and notes payable, current portion, in the Company's condensed consolidated balance sheets.
+The difference between the face value of the Greenhouse Naturals Note and the present value recorded at the time of the Greenhouse Naturals Acquisition is being amortized to interest expense over the term of such note, which matures in July 2026.
+The fair values of the Greenhouse Naturals Note were \$4.4 million and \$4.3 million at June 30, 2023 and December 31, 2022, respectively.
+The Company estimated that the current portions of the Greenhouse Naturals Note were \$1.3 million and \$0.9 million at June 30, 2023 and December 31, 2022, respectively.
+The Company estimated that the current portions of the Greenhouse Naturals Note were \$1.3 million and \$0.9 million at June 30, 2023 and December 31, 2022, respectively.